 3.2 The request

-All Member States have incorporated the content of Article 8 according to the Annex to the Commission Report once Malta amended its legislation.
-As far as languages are concerned, below is a table of those accepted by the different Member States as declared in their notifications.
+All Member States have incorporated the content of Article 8 according to the Annex to the Commission Report once Malta amended its legislation138.
+As far as examination of the legal classification awarded by the issuing Member State exists.